-A properly loaded vehicle is safe and easy to tow.
+A properly loaded vehicle is safe and easy to drive.
 Distribute your cargo evenly from side-to-side and from front-to-back.
-Load-leveling hitches are available; however, rely on some experienced recommendations to determine if your vehicle and tow vehicle are suitable for such a load-leveling hitch.

 Heavier items should be stored as centrally as possible, on or near the floor.
 They should be secured so that they cannot slide during a sudden stop and cause damage.
 (Loose cargo can alter the balance you had when you started.)
 Lighter items can be stored in overhead cabinets or other areas.
 Remember to leave space and weight allowance for souvenirs and other items you may purchase during your travels.
-A properly loaded unit can help conserve fuel and can prevent excessive wear on your tow vehicle's automotive system.
+A properly loaded unit can help conserve fuel and can prevent excessive wear on your vehicle's automotive system.